 Hot-dip galvanized steel products have the characteristics of excellent corrosion resistance, low production cost, and environmental protection.
 Therefore, it is more suitable for large parts and widely used in many industries like construction, agriculture, energy, oil & gas, transportation, etc.

 Electro-galvanized steel products have good processability, weldability, and paintability, more suitable for making small parts.
-So they are mostly used for automotive exterior panels, high-end home appliances, office supplies, kitchenware, and so on.
+So it finds common usage in automotive exterior panels, high-end home appliances, office supplies, kitchenware, and other applications.

-Due to its complicated production procedures and high fabricating cost, the price of electro GI steel is much costlier than that of hot-dipped GI steel.
+Due to its complicated production procedures and high fabricating cost, the price of electro galvanized steel is much costlier than that of hot-dipped GI steel.

 A: Yes, it will rust over time.
 As we know, the corrosion resistance of galvanized steel sheets largely depends on the thickness of the protective zinc coating.
 Electro-galvanized steel usually has a thin zinc layer.
 Therefore, it does not live as long as hot dipped galvanized steel.
 Under normal conditions, it only has a few years of life.